Moelf/S19-129L/campagnari/python/AAA-Readme.txt

    forced damped oscillator (2nd order linear differential equation)

+data_fourtop.pkl  data_fourtop.csv
+   A pickle or csv file needed for Homework 9

 dataSet.npy
     A dataset consisting of a 1D numpy array saved in numpy format.
     This is to be used for Exercise 1 in Homework Set 4.